AnabelGR/club-manager/README.md

 |Manager can delete a club.  | "click admin/delete link next to club"|"delete club"|

 ## Further Development
-The database includes a roster portion and the project has the model ready to go.
+The database includes a roster portion and search function and the project has the model ready to go.
 Still needs implementation.

 |Behavior| Input (User Action/Selection) |Output|
 |---|:---|:---|